University of North Georgia: Housing

 The Dahlonega campus has six residence halls: Donovan Hall, Lewis Hall, Lewis Annex, North Georgia Suites, The Commons, and Owen Hall.
 Each residence hall has one of three housing styles.
 Traditional style housing entails single or double-occupancy bedrooms with community bathrooms on the hall.
-Suite style housing entails single or double-occupancy bedrooms with a shared bathroom.
-Apartment style housing entails single-occupancy bedrooms with a shared living room, kitchen, and bathrooms.
+Suite-style housing entails single or double-occupancy bedrooms with a shared bathroom.
+Apartment-style housing entails single-occupancy bedrooms with a shared living room, kitchen, and bathrooms.

-Donovan Hall (freshman only), Lewis Hall, and Lewis Annex are co-ed residence halls have traditional style double-occupancy rooms.
+Donovan Hall (freshman only), Lewis Hall, and Lewis Annex are co-ed residence halls that have traditional style double-occupancy rooms.
 They are open only during the semesters.
-North Georgia Suites is a co-ed residence hall for freshmen and upperclassmen that has suite style single and double-occupancy rooms.
+North Georgia Suites is a co-ed residence hall for freshmen and upperclassmen that has suite-style single and double-occupancy rooms.
 North Georgia Suites is open continuously from mid-August to May.
-The Commons is a co-ed residence hall for freshmen and upperclassmen that has suite style single and double-occupancy rooms.
-The Commons is open continuously from mid-August to May.
+The Commons is a co-ed residence hall for freshmen and upperclassmen that has suite-style single and double-occupancy rooms.
+The Commons is open from mid-August to May.
 Owen Hall is a co-ed residence hall for upperclassmen that has apartment style rooms.
 Owen Hall contains apartments with four single-occupancy bedrooms.
-Owen Hall is open continuously from mid-August through July.
+Owen Hall is open from mid-August through July.